aldoribeirojr/aldoribeirojr.github.io/_posts/2025-03-04-losing-admin-access-to-your-aurora-mysql.md

 ---
-title: Losing access to your RDS Aurora MySQL
+title: Losing access to your Aurora MySQL
 description: >-
   Highlighting a serious problem that can occur when managing user accounts in a database managed service.
 author: Aldo